Preconditioning for Accelerated Gradient Descent Optimization and Regularization: Normalization Methods as Preconditioning

-Now, consider normalization such as $\tilde x_i= ({x}_i -x_{\min})/(x_{\max} - x_{\min})$, where $x_{\min}$ and $x_{\max}$ are respectively the entrywise minimum and maximum vector of $\{x_i\}$, e.g. the $j$-th entry of $x_{\min}$ is the minimum of the the $j$-th entries of $\{x_i\}$.
-In this case, each entry of $\tilde x_i$ is bounded between 0 and 1, and then the 1-norm of each row of $\tilde X_e$ is bounded by $N$, including the first row.
-(The 2-norm of the rows are bounded by $\sqrt{N}$.)
-So, this normalization scales all rows of $\tilde X_e$ to have similar norms, which by Theorem \ref{sluis_ori} should improve the conditioning.
+Now, consider normalization such as $\tilde x_i= ({x}_i -x_{\min})/(x_{\max} - x_{\min})$, where $x_{\min}$ and $x_{\max}$ are respectively the entrywise minimum and maximum vector of $\{x_i\}$, e.g. the $j$-th entry of $x_{\min}$ is the minimum of the $j$-th entries of $\{x_i\}$.
+In this case, the $j$-th entries of all $\tilde x_i$ are bounded between 0 and 1 with at least one of them equal to 1.
+Then the 1-norm of each row of $\tilde X_e$ is bounded between 1 and $N$, including the first row.
+(The 2-norm of the rows are bounded between 1 and $\sqrt{N}$.)
+So, all rows of $\tilde X_e$ are expected to have norms of comparable magnitude, which by Corollary \ref{sluis_cor} should improve the conditioning.